Wildfire at Midnight: Plot summary

-In 1953 London, Gianetta Brooke, a top fashion model, needs a break and wishes to get away from the crowds for the coronation of Queen Elizabeth II.
+In 1953 London, Gianetta Drury, a top fashion model, needs a break and wishes to get away from the crowds for the coronation of Queen Elizabeth II.
 Gianetta’s father, a clergyman interested in religious folklore, suggests a hotel in the Scottish island of Skye.
 On the ferry to the hotel, Gianetta meets two local mountaineers, Rhodri MacDowell, the ferry operator, and the handsome Roderick Grant, both versed in pagan folklore.
-They discuss the awe-inspiring magnificence of the mountains, and the conversation turns to the ongoing Edmund Hillary expedition to climb Mount Everest.
+They discuss the awe-inspiring magnificence of the mountains, and the conversation turns to Blaven, the large mountain nearest to the hotel, but Gianetta senses that nobody wants to talk about it.

-At the hotel, Gianetta finds an old friend, Alastair Braine, on a fishing holiday with the Corrigans, who is unaware Gianetta has divorced her husband and may now be fancying his chances.
-Gianetta finds she is not the only celebrity.
+Upon arrival, Gianetta finds she is not the only celebrity at the hotel.
 Aging theatrical star, Marcia Maling, provides gossip on the rest of the guests.
 Ronald Beagle, noted mountaineer, keenly follows the progress of the Everest expedition on the radio.
-Alma Corrigan is the long-suffering wife of a philandering husband, Hartley Corrigan, who openly flirts with Marcia Maling.
-Marion Bradford, an obstinate climber possessive of her younger protege, Roberta Symes, scorns advice from more expert climbers.
-To Gianetta’s chagrin, her cheating ex-husband, the dashing writer Nicholas Drury, walks in and instantly draws the interest of most of the women.
-Nicholas attempts to talk with Gianetta “about us,” but Gianetta replies “there is no us” and turns away.
+Alma Corrigan is the long-suffering wife of a philandering husband, Hartley Corrigan, who openly flirts with Marcia.
+The antagonistic Marion Bradford, and her young protoge, Roberta Symes, are teachers, come to climb (and, according to Marcia, possibly lovers).
+Gianetta recognizes the name of Alastair Braine, an old friend, there on a fishing holiday with the Corrigans.
+Finally, she hears of two writers, "Sorbo", one Hubert Hay, and a handsome mystery man, who only arrived the night before.
+He approaches the hotel, and Gianetta is put out at the discovery that he is her ex-husband, the dashing writer Nicholas Drury.
+She writes her maiden name in the guest book.

-Gianetta learns that days before on Mount Blahven, local Heather Macrae was found ritually murdered, with throat cut, by a bonfire, with jewelry and possessions in a pile by her body.
+That evening, on a walk with Roderick, she learns that, before her arrival, local Heather Macrae was found ritually murdered, with throat cut, in the remains of a bonfire, with jewelry and shoes in a pile by her body, on Blaven.
 The hotel guests are the main suspects, particularly the men, since Heather had been meeting a secret boyfriend.

+All this leaves Gianetta sleepless, and over the course of the night, she has 4 encounters: the first, Marcia and Nicholas, kissing; the second, a couple, whispering in the night; the third, a man, hurrying out of the hotel in the wee hours; and Alistair, returning from a fishing trip.

+In the morning, Nicholas attempts to talk with Gianetta “about us,” but Gianetta rebuffs him, letting him know she saw him with Marcia.